MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/ccmdqueue-ccmdqueue.md

 ## <a name="parameters"></a>Parâmetros

-Este construtor não tem parâmetros.
+Esse construtor não tem parâmetros.

 ## <a name="requirements"></a>Requisitos